GaryKu0/Twitch-Alert/README.md

 This is just a easy sample using JavaScript to show twitch follower alert💩
 ![Cover](https://i.imgur.com/k2SdNyt.png)

+> **Warning**
+> Make sure all files stay in your local, you can easily leak your api key with this method!☠️

 ## 🦄Twitch API

 You can get it [here](https://dev.twitch.tv/console)